-Advanced Alternate Route Program for Special Education (AARC) is a program for certified teachers to earn a cross-endorsement in Comprehensive Special Education.
+1) For certified teachers to earn a cross-endorsement in Comprehensive Special Education.

 CREC's assistive technology team provides a variety of assistive technology (AT) services for students with disabilities.
 Our team includes seasoned experts in the field of AT including speech-language pathologists, assistive technology practitioners and literacy specialists with expertise in AT.

 CREC River Street School manages two group homes located in nearby communities.
 The unique program meets the special needs of select students who require instruction in a residential setting, as well as in school, to achieve success.
 Residential programming is provided 365 days a year, and students are enrolled at CREC River Street School.

 This program is for homebound instruction in hospital or home settings within the CREC region for students, three to 22 years old, who have multiple disabilities and/or medical needs.

 CREC education specialists are trained in the Stetson Step-by-Step inclusion model and in other best practices for inclusion.
 CREC can provide workshops and technical assistance in methods for identifying, planning for, and working effectively with children with special needs in general education, including, but not limited to, implementation of student individualized education programs.